![]() |

 “lobbing” Hussar

-artillery for firing over small distances Ordenanza Portuguese patriots, similar to
+Officer (eg corporal, sergeant) Ordenanza Portuguese patriots, similar to

 Spanish guerrilleros Ordnance Cannon, powder etc. Master